amritsharma/writing-challenge/Jan22-Zoom-Fatigue.md

 I know, I know - Zoom Fatigue is a first world problem.

-Although this pales in comparision to the many other challenging and pressing issues in the world today, it is real nonetheless.
+Although this pales in comparison to the many other challenging and pressing issues in the world today, it is real nonetheless.

 Let's talk about it.